eidsvold/1Z0-819-notes/README.md

 * Overloading methods doesn't need to have a less restrictive access modifier; overriding methods does.
 * An interface field is a constant, meaning it cannot be changed in an implementation class (ref. _final_ by default).
 * A method in an interface is abstract by default, hence we don't need to add the _abstract_ keyword.
 However, it's still valid if we do.
+* A field defined within a subtype can hide fields of the same name in supertypes, but a field defined in a supertype cannot hide other fields in other supertypes.

 ### 11. Handling Exceptions